ryanjafari/ryanjafari.me/source/articles/2014-02-26-bootstrap-3-rails-tab-helper.html.markdown

 ---

 The way we want to think of this is that each of our two classes, `TabCollection` and `TabItem`, should know how to render themselves, and be completely oblivious to how the other is rendered.
-That way, when we ask our `TabCollection` what its HTML markup looks like so that we can render our tabs, it will ask each of its `TabItem`s what their HTML markup looks like. `TabItem`s will return their HTML markup to the `TabCollection`, and `TabColleciton` will return all of that, plus its own stuff, to us.
+That way, when we ask our `TabCollection` what its HTML markup looks like so that we can render our tabs, it will ask each of its `TabItem`s what their HTML markup looks like. `TabItem`s will return their HTML markup to the `TabCollection`, and `TabCollection` will return all of that, plus its own stuff, to us.

 Isn't it beautiful to leverage object-oriented programming principles when tackling real-world problems?
 Yes, it is.